wjade/zmk-keyboard-cornix/README.md

 The original RMK firmware removed the SoftDevice, so before flashing `zmk.uf2`, you need to restore the SoftDevice first.
 For specific steps, please refer to [bootloader/README.md](./bootloader/README.md).

+> You can rollback to stock firmware by flash orgin uf2 file, backup files under rmkfw/

 ## How to build Cornix Zmk firmware from scratch

 This section will guide you through building the Cornix ZMK firmware from scratch using the official ZMK firmware development process.